Feliciano Viera: President of Uruguay

 The P.E. already counts, one year from now, on the certain success of its candidates in the next senatorial elections.
-He also expects that these candidates will vote for Dr. Feliciano Viera President of the Republic.
-And finally, it counts on the fact that the presumed substitutes of the future candidates of the next senatories will also vote on the 1st of March to the current Minister of the Interior.
+He also expects that these candidates will vote for Dr. Feliciano Viera, President of the Republic.
+And finally, it counts on the fact that the presumed substitutes of the future candidates of the next senators will also vote on the 1st of March to the current Minister of the Interior.
 This is what the first magistrate makes known in the following lines: «That commitment—(the pro Viera)—currently has 72 signatures.
 To these They will add next year, that of the six senators who will make up the Senate, before March 1914.—or the respective substitutes,—whose elections are expected to fall on people affected by the candidate Dr. Feliciano Viera.
 There is no doubt that the "clarinada" of the 30th has reinvigorated the democratic spirit of the ruling party, allowing it to dispose of his desire for the senatorial offices as his own thing and. what is more surprising even, the will of the candidates to solve, nothing less, than the presidential problem.
 It is true that in the intervening time it is not possible to expect a radical change in the political program of the street sweepers and civil guards, and this is, without a doubt, the determining cause of the assurances that the P.E. has been harboring from now on about the success of the next elections.

 According to one study, Batlle would have preferred José Serrato, and there were stories "that Batlle had once told intimates that Viera was not of Presidential quality" while insiders claimed that Viera had questionable friends, the sort that Batlle "made it a policy to keep from the public treasury."
 Batlle's brother Luis warned him in a 1908 letter that "Viera is a very good person, he couldn't be better, but he has the bad judgment to have very bad friends, and of those around him, except for Areco, there isn't one who is worth two cents."